 For more information about how to apply to our D.Min. program, please go here.

 Quick D.Min.
 Resources

-Here you can access the current D.Min. course schedule and sample completion schedules.
+Here you can access the current D.Min. course schedule.
 Approximately 3-4 months before each residency period, we will ask you to sign up for classes through our office.
 We will email you the appropriate syllabi approximately 3 months before the residency begins, allowing plenty of time to purchase textbooks and complete pre-residency requirements.